 How to Install another Windows alongside XP

-Installing Windows Vista on the same drive as an existing Windows XP installation.
+Installing Windows 8, 7 or Vista on the same drive as an existing Windows XP installation, enabling dual boot.

-Once the partition has been resized, remove the GParted CD and shutdown your Computer
+- Once the partition has been resized, reboot your Computer.

-Insert and boot from your Windows Vista DVD, select your language and then select the option to Install now
+Select your language and then select the option to Install now.

-Now simply follow any onscreen instructions to complete your Windows Vista installation.
+- Now simply follow any onscreen instructions to complete your Windows installation.

-After the installation of Vista is complete, the Vista boot manager will allow you to start Windows XP or Vista as is seen in the screenshot below:
+- After the installation is complete, the boot manager will allow you to start Windows XP, Vista or other OS as is seen in the screenshot below: